swiftlang/swift-evolution/proposals/0233-codepoint-and-character-literals.md

 ## Effect on ABI stability

 All changes except deprecating the `UInt8.init(ascii:)` initializer are either additive, or limited to the type checker, parser, or lexer.
-Removing `String` and `StaticString`’s `ExpressibleByUnicodeScalarLiteral` and `ExpressibleByExtendedGraphemeClusterLiteral` conformances would otherwise be ABI-breaking, but this can be implemented entirely in the type checker, since source literals are a compile-time construct.

 Removing `UInt8.init(ascii:)` would break ABI, but this is not necessary to implement the proposal, it’s merely housekeeping.